engwbc/engwbc.github.io/index.md

 Research Intern at the Department of Medical Sciences<br> Supervised by Dr Surakameth Mahasirimongkol.
 * Contributed to Genomics Thailand (GeTH), an extensive collaborative research network to enable precision medicine.
-* Worked on projects GeTH to integrate genomic medicine to clinical services by developing a digital genomic database and predicting drug response based on pharmacogenes:
+* Worked on GeTH projects to integrate genomic medicine to clinical services by developing a digital database for diseases and characterising pharmacogenes:
   * Ran genome-wide association studies (GWAS) to explore genetic variants linked with drug-induced severe cutaneous adverse reactions (SCARs) and adverse events following immunisation (AEFI).
   * Performed Mycobacterium tuberculosis structural variation (SV) analysis using multiple SV callers (IMSindel, Manta) and GATK 4 for single nucleotide variation (SNV) calling.
-  * Interpreted BRCA1/2 variants based on guidelines provided by the American College of Medical Genetics (ACMG) to establish a Thai breast cancer variant database.
+  * Collaborated with medical scientists and curated BRCA1/2 variants based on guidelines provided by the American College of Medical Genetics (ACMG, 2018) to construct a database for Thai breast cancer variants.
-  * Conducted a proof of concept for the implementation of Amazon Web Services (AWS) to support and accelerate demanding computational tasks, such as large GWAS datasets (>1,000 samples and >500,000 SNPs). <br>
+  * Developed and deployed pipelines to Amazon Web Services (AWS) for scaling up demanding computational tasks, such as large GWAS analyses (>1,000 samples and >900,000 SNPs). <br>

 **University of York, UK (2023)** <br>
 Research project supervised by Prof Jeremy Mottram & Dr Joana Faria.
 * Utilised precision gene editing to characterise a putative RNA:DNA helicase in Leishmania mexicana.
-* Obtained protein predictions from bioinformatic tools (MAFFT, HMMER) and AlphaFold2 for 3D structural analysis. <br>
+* Employed bioinformatic tools (HMMER and AlphaFold2) to infer protein structural properties. <br>

 **University of Bristol, UK (2022)** <br>
 Dissertation supervised by Prof Rafael Carazo-Salas.
-* Experimented with image segmentation and classification techniques for tracking individual human pluripotent stem cells to map differentiation pathways.
+* Applied image segmentation and classification methods for tracking individual human pluripotent stem cells to map differentiation pathways.
 * Extracted biological features to predict differentiation characteristics, such as differentiation marker expression, cell cycle length, cell migration distance and cell velocity. <br>

 **Ministry of Public Health, Thailand (2021)** <br>